[CV] [LinkedIn] [Google Scholar] [Research Gate]

 Dr. Saurabh Mittal is Lead Systems Engineer/Scientist in the Architecture Analytics Department of the MITRE Corporation in McLean, VA.
 He is the founder and President of Dunip Technologies, LLC, Virginia.
 He is Vice President-Memberships and an elected member of the Board of Directors at the Society of Modeling and Simulation, International (SCS), USA and also Associate Editor-in-Chief for Transactions of SCS: SIMULATION.
 He is Chief Editor for Enterprise Architecture Body of Knowledge (EABOK) Consortium.

 Dr. Mittal served as General Chair, Vice General Chair, Program Chair and Awards Chair for Spring and Summer Simulation Multi-conferences sponsored by SCS over the 2013-2017 period.
 He continues to stay involved as Steering Committee member for SCS conferences.
-He also continues to serve as the Track Chair for Symposium/Track on M&S of Intelligent, Adaptive and Autonomous Systems for SCS conferences including the Winter Simulation Conference.
+He also continues to serve as the founding Track Chair for Symposium/Track on M&S of Intelligent, Adaptive and Autonomous Systems for SCS conferences and the Winter Simulation Conference.

 Dr. Mittal received his Ph.D.
 (2007) in Electrical and Computer Engineering (ECE), with dual minors in Management Information Systems, and Systems and Industrial Engineering, and has M.S.
 (2003) in ECE from the University of Arizona, Tucson.

 He is a recipient of Outstanding Professional Contribution Award (2017) and Outstanding Service Award (2016) by SCS.
-He also received the highest civilian Department of Defense (DoD) contractor recognition “Golden Eagle” Award (2006) and Herculean Effort Leadership Effort from the University of Arizona (2004).
+He also received the highest civilian Department of Defense (DoD) contractor recognition “Golden Eagle” Award (2006) and Herculean Effort Leadership Award from the University of Arizona (2004).